neilnaveen/neilnaveen.github.io/content/posts/leetcode-1323.md

 ***

 This is the part for reversing the array.
-We have pointers on either side of the array, we then flip the digit on one pointer with the other pointers digit and visa versa.
+We have pointers on either side of the array.
+We then flip the digit on the left pointer digit with the right pointer digit and vice versa.

 ```c
 l , r := 0 , len(arr)-1